Medical questions & health advice by board certified doctors

-"What does it mean when I heard a weird noise when I bent down?
+"What does it mean when I heard a weird noise when I bent down?"

 I was carrying a load of laundry through the house.
 When I bent down to put it on the floor to sort through it, I heard a weird crack noise.
 It took my breath away.
 It was fine the rest of the day while I was moving around, but the next day, it hurt so bad.
 I felt like I could barely move.
 What did I do?
 Did I pull a muscle?

 Those are extremely painful, and the soft movement of breathing is often nearly intolerable.
 The next idea, and the most likely, has to do with a minor soft tissue pull, such as a pulled muscle.
 Most of us are not as active as we should be, and sudden movements put unused and unstretched muscles under strain that they are not accustomed to, which puts them at risk for minor injuries.
 The muscles of our back, often called the core muscles, are extremely sensitive to these problems as we age.
 Strengthening exercises and increased physical activity are the best remedies, as well as the best preventive measures, but you should speak with your primary care doctor first if you are still in pain or have other medical conditions.
 Some over the counter pain remedies can also be very effective we used judiciously.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.